Abieskawa/Annotation-Toolkit/README.md

 ## Run mitochondria Annotation with mitos
-NCBI genetic code for mitochondria (https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) Ex. fish genetic code: 2, asian hard clam genetic code: 5
+NCBI genetic code for mitochondria (https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) Ex. fish genetic code: 2, asian hard clam genetic code: 5 Other tools, such as GeSeq, mitoZ, MFannot, DeGeCI can also applied here.
+In my point of view, GeSeq, MitoZ, mitos is more recommended here, expecially for those non-model species, such as asian hard clam.

+*GeSeq*: output gff and also utilized the available reference seq, but it cannot select third-party tools (ex. tRNAscan-se), user can only select the best by themselves.
+*mitoZ*: It can manually add the reference sequence, but output only genebank file, not gff or gtf.
+*mitos*: use relative obsolete reference file, but it output gff and provide other complete useful data, ex. protein sequence.
+The script for self-configured reference data is removed by the author, so user cannot update the reference by themselves.

 Version: runmitos.py 2.1.9
 ```
 runmitos.py -i {input mitochondria genome} -c {code for different species} -R ../MITOS2-refdata/ -r refseq89m -o 06_mitos/ --best --debug